 Five9 5 plans from $119/user per month and up Five9 Dialer, workflow automation, AI-powered virtual agents, omnichannel support, and quality management tools Large enterprises looking for AI-driven efficiency and the ability to scale from voice-only or digital-only channels to an omnichannel contact center with built-in WFM and QM

-Talkdesk Contact for pricing; typically starts around $85 per user/month AI-powered tools, industry-specific Experience Clouds, proactive outbound engagement, Talkdesk Feedback, omnichannel capabilities, and real-time analytics SMBs seeking scalable, user-friendly platforms with omnichannel support and advanced Voice of the Customer tools
+Talkdesk 3 plans from $85-$165 per user/month, and industry experience clouds from $225 per user/month AI-powered tools, industry-specific Experience Clouds, proactive outbound engagement, Talkdesk Feedback, omnichannel capabilities, and real-time analytics SMBs seeking scalable, user-friendly platforms with omnichannel support and advanced Voice of the Customer tools

-Dialpad Dialpad Support has 3 plans from $80/user per month and up AI-driven features like real-time transcription, sentiment analysis, and CRM integrations Sales teams and small businesses needing AI-enhanced productivity tools
+Dialpad Dialpad Support has 3 plans from $80-$150/user per month AI-driven features like real-time transcription, sentiment analysis, and CRM integrations Sales teams and small businesses needing AI-enhanced productivity tools

 Best NICE CXone Alternatives